 Registered dietitian Martha Lawder says there aren’t any health benefits to drinking crystal-infused water, but, as expected, there are many health benefits to drinking water in general.
 “Depending on age and sex, our bodies can range from 50 to 75 percent water,” she says.
 “Making sure you are well hydrated will keep your body functioning well, including your metabolic activity.
 I would encourage any consumer to think critically and consider if the improvements in energy and well-being are coming from drinking the water itself.
 If drinking water from a crystal water bottle encourages you to drink more water, then enjoy, but you're likely getting more benefit from the water.”
 Physician John Morton, who is the section chief of Bariatric & Minimally Invasive Surgery at Yale Medicine, agrees: “There’s no science behind the trend of crystal water bottles, but there is a lot of research that shows the importance of hydration for living a healthy lifestyle and preventing weight gain.”

 Kate Denniston, a naturopathic doctor based in Los Angeles, also hasn’t seen any studies that show physical health benefits to drinking crystal-infused water, but says this doesn’t mean benefits don’t exist.
 “There's a lot we don't know,” she says.
 “If someone thinks they are getting health benefits from drinking crystal-infused water, they likely are.”
-She points to the power of the placebo effect, noting that studies show that placebos can actually cause measurable changes in neurobiological signaling pathways.
+She points to the power of the placebo effect.
+Studies show that placebos can actually cause measurable changes in neurobiological signaling pathways.
 In other words, if you think the crystal is contributing to an overall better disposition, there's a chance it is.

 Also worth noting, Denniston says there's weight in the power of intention.
 Crystals often represent intentions like health, energy, or forgiveness, she says, and seeing a crystal in your water bottle every time you take a sip is a consistent visual reminder of the intention behind the crystal.
 “Visualizing and focusing on positive intentions are likely to make us feel better too,” Denniston says.
 “Every athlete knows the power of visualization.”